transentis/bptk_py/README.md

 Welcome to the Business Prototyping Toolkit for Python!

 BPTK_Py is the implementation of a simulation and plotting engine for System Dynamics models.
-It gives you the power to simulate Stela System Dynamics Models within python - and create beautiful plots of the simulation results for use in Jupyter notebooks/lab.
+It gives you the power to simulate System Dynamics Models within python - and create beautiful plots of the simulation results for use in Jupyter notebooks/lab.

-It requires a python simulation model following the conventios given in the end of this Readme.
+It requires a python simulation model following the conventions given in the end of this Readme.
-Furthermore, it ships with [transentis' sdcc parser](https://bitbucket.org/transentis/sd-compiler) for generating python versions of Stella Architect models.
+Furthermore, it ships with [transentis' sdcc parser](https://bitbucket.org/transentis/sd-compiler) for generating python versions of simulation models from other engines (such as Stella Architect).

 ## Requirements and Installation
 To install the package, just run `` pip install BPTK_Py ``.